zeroincombenze/l10n-italy-supplemental/rectify_negative_refund/readme/USAGE.rst

-When open a form of a negavive invoice o negative refund, you can see the button [Rectify] on form header.
+When open a form of a negative invoice o negative refund, you can see the button [Rectify] on form header.

 Click on button [Rectify] and the invoice / refund is rectified.